 II International Symposium on Tardigrada

-The smallest Symposium in the history was attended by only 12 tardigradologists who presented 11 talks during the two days of the conference.
+The second smallest Symposium in the history was attended by only 16 participants who presented 11 talks during the two days of the conference.

-This was the only tardigrade meeting held in a communist country, which had some unusual consequences.
-For example, Barbara Węglarska, who organised the congress, had to provide to the authorities not only the names of participants, but also some of their personal details such as the birth dates as all westerners were considered potential spies by the communist government.
+This was the only tardigrade meeting held behind the iron curtain (in a communist country), which had some unusual consequences.
+For example, Barbara Węglarska, who organised the congress, had to provide the authorities not only with the names of participants, but also some of their personal details such as the birth dates and names of parents as all westerners were considered potential spies by the communist government.
 Wanting to avoid bothering her guests, Barbara made up the dates and other details.
-Fortunately the authorities haven't found out about the fraud.
-This meeting was also the only one that was held behind the iron curtain.
+Fortunately, the authorities haven't found out about the fraud.

 Table of contents